Source recommendations

 Mathias Nordvig

-Dr. Mathias Nordvig teaches at the University of Colorado Boulder and has published numerous volumes on Nordic (dare we even say Norse?)
-Mythology.
+Dr. Mathias Nordvig teaches at the University of Colorado Boulder and has published numerous volumes on Nordic Mythology.
 Are you only starting out at what Nordic Mythology actually is or do you have kids who you would want to ready introductionary stories to?
 Mathias has a couple of books for people just starting out on these themes, including for children.
 He also hosts a podcast on various topics within the subject.

 You can find Mathias on instagram at @mathiasnordvig and on his podcast The Sacred Flame via mathiasnordvig.com